rust-lang/rfcs/text/3537-msrv-resolver.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-The config field is fairly rought
+The config field is fairly rough
   - The location (within `build`) needs more consideration
   - The name isn't very clear
   - The values are awkward